durjoydutta/facebase/README.md

 - **Future hardware integrations:** The system now uses MQTT for real-time communication.
 The Next.js app publishes access decisions to `facebase/access` and listens for motion on `facebase/motion`.
 See `raspberry/README.md` for the Pi client setup.

 ---

-Happy hacking!
-If you extend the console, keep the Tailwind + shadcn/ui patterns for a cohesive admin experience.